vimode/frontend-mentor-challenges/intro-component-with-signup-form/README.md

 ###### Pending Tasks

-- JS need refactoring
-- JS needs to be updated to update form field status while typing
+- The current form validation is buggy.
 - Update README
 - Final challenge screenshot(s) (desktop and mobile)
 - Submit the challenge at frontendmentor.